mrblue223/NetWeaver2/README.md

     Network Status: Monitor the server's local IP address and active port.

+## Prerequisites

+Before running NetWeaver, ensure you have:

+    Python 3.x installed.

+    The following Python packages:

+        bcrypt

+        Pillow (PIL)

+It is highly recommended to install these dependencies within a virtual environment.

 ## Installation

 It is recommended to use a virtual environment to manage NetWeaver's dependencies.